loykin/provisr/README.md

     - Older single-line and two-line formats remain supported for backward compatibility.
     - The PIDFile detector validates that the PID refers to the same process by comparing the recorded start time with the current process start time, preventing PID reuse mistakes.
     - The parent directory is created if missing (mode 0750).
-    - Must be an absolute, cleaned path (e.g., /var/run/provisr/demo.pid).
+    - Must be an absolute, cleaned path (e.g., /var/run/provisr/demo.pid) when submitted via HTTP API; the CLI/config can use relative paths which are resolved against the config file directory.

 - Logs (spec.log)
     - If log.stdoutPath or log.stderrPath are set, logs are written exactly to those files.